Listen

 Business travel

 As a global bank, communication across our network is key.
-This traditionally often meant large amounts of business travel.
-With our digitalisation strategy and with the impacts of the Covid-19 pandemic, we are focusing on increased use of technology for seamless digital collaboration, such as video conferencing, to limit unnecessary travel.
-Where travel is deemed necessary, we encourage employees to utilise the most sustainable options like high-speed rail and continue to increase the number of electric vehicles in our fleet.
+Traditionally this often resulted in large amounts of business travel.
+With our digitalisation strategy and as we have shifted to the new normal following the Covid-19 pandemic, we are focusing on the increased use of technology for seamless digital collaboration, such as video conferencing, to limit unnecessary business travel.
+Where business travel is deemed necessary, we mandate or encourage employees to utilise the most sustainable options (such as high-speed rail) and continue to increase the number of electric vehicles in our fleet.

 Water